MyParcelCOM/docs/content/api/resources/shipments.md

-pickup_location              | [PUDO location](/api/resources/carrier-pudo-locations) object containing the `code` and `address` of the location. description                  | Short note where you could store some information from your system. price                        | Price of the shipment which will be charged on the invoice. insurance                    | Amount this shipment is insured up to. barcode                      | Code returned by the carrier, also printed on the shipping label. tracking_code                | Code returned by the carrier, used to retrieve status information. tracking_url                 | Consumer URL to check the status on the website of the carrier.
+pickup_location              | [PUDO location](/api/resources/carrier-pudo-locations) object containing the `code` and `address` of the location. description                  | Short note where you could store some information from your system. price                        | Price of the shipment which will be charged on the invoice. barcode                      | Code returned by the carrier, also printed on the shipping label. tracking_code                | Code returned by the carrier, used to retrieve status information. tracking_url                 | Consumer URL to check the status on the website of the carrier.